lifcn/simple-sinatra-app/README.md

-# CI Case Study: Combine the Power of Jenkins and Docker
+# CI Success Story : Combine the Power of Jenkins and Docker

 Continuous Integration (CI) is a development practice that requires developers to integrate code into a shared repository several times a day.
 Each check-in is then verified by an automated build, allowing teams to detect problems early.
 This project implements a CI solution by combining the power of Jenkins and docker to facility developers building and testing source code easily.